 - 1. Property must be located in the city limits of Dallas. - 2.
-Applicant's projected annual income must not exceed 80% of the Area Median Income, adjusted for household size, at the time of application to the program. - 3.
+Applicant's projected annual income must be no less than 40% of Area Median Income, but not exceed 120% of the Area Median Income, adjusted for household size, at the time of application to the program. - 3.
 Applicant must have acceptable credit.
 High cost or sub-prime loans, adjustable rate mortgages, interest only loans are not allowed. - 4.
 Applicant household must be U.S Citizens or legal residents and possess a valid social security card. - 5.
 Property to be purchased must be primary residence of Applicant. - 6.
 Applicant must attend an 8-hour homeownership education class from a HUD certified counseling agency within 12 months of application for assistance. - 7.
 Applicant must make a minimum initial cash investment of \$1,000 toward purchase of home. - 8.
-Home must have meet federal and local requirements, including Minimum Housing Standards and international residential code. - 9.
-Applicant must not have owned a home during the three-year period immediately prior to application.
+Home must meet federal and local requirements, including Minimum Housing Standards, Environmental Review, and international residential code.